puppetmaster/cangallo/README.md

-#CANGALLO
+CANGALLO

-Cangallo is a command-line tool written in ruby, that uses `qemu-img` and `libguestfs` to manage, create and organize qcow2 images.
+Cangallo (pronounced canga-io) is a command-line tool written in ruby, that uses `qemu-img` and `libguestfs` to manage, create and organize qcow2 images.
 It's repository holds images and deltas of derived images in a similar way as Docker but in a block level instead of file level.
 It should work nicely on any `Linux` flavor but, we recommend `Ubuntu` or `CentOS`.

 **WARNING**: Beware, still in early stages, expect crashes, data loss and incompatible changes.
 Working on the OSX port with no ETA: (unmet dependencies like `libguestfs` and `mkisofs`)

 ## Requirements before using cangallo
-Before using canga, you will need to have some tools up and running:
+Before using cangallo, you will need to have some tools up and running:

 * Ruby >= 2.2.0
 * qemu-img >= 2.4.0